Orlando Criminal Expungement Lawyer | The Wiseman Law Firm

 What Is Criminal Record Expungement?

 Criminal record expungement is the legal process of removing an arrest record from public view in Florida.
+When you have your record expunged, it means your criminal history is removed from the public record and is no longer accessible to the general public.
 When a record is expunged, it is physically destroyed by the relevant law enforcement agencies.
 The Florida Department of Law Enforcement (FDLE) retains one confidential copy, but the public cannot access it.
 Expungement provides the highest level of record clearance available under Florida law.

 Record sealing works differently.
-A sealed record is not destroyed — it is hidden from public view, but certain government agencies may still access it.
+The sealing process involves meeting eligibility requirements, filing the necessary legal documentation, and obtaining judicial approval.
+A sealed record is not destroyed — it is hidden from public view, resulting in your criminal record sealed from public access, though certain government agencies may still access it.
 Both options offer meaningful protection, and which one applies to your situation depends on the specifics of your case.

 Are You Eligible for Expungement or Sealing?

 Not every arrest record qualifies for expungement or sealing in Florida.
-Eligibility depends on several factors, including the nature of the charges, the outcome of your case, and your criminal history.
+Determining your expungement eligibility is a crucial first step, as eligibility depends on several factors, including the nature of the charges, the outcome of your case, and your criminal history.
 Generally speaking, you may qualify if:

 Under Florida law, a person may only seal or expunge one arrest record in a single proceeding.
 Our attorney reviews your complete criminal history to determine which type of relief — sealing or expungement — applies to your situation.